bakedziti420/tdd-and-mocha/readme.md

 **What are the reasons testing is so important?
 Why would employers love it so much?**

 We've asked you to write user stories.
-Writing unit tests is a very similar process.
-In fact, user
+Writing acceptance tests is a very similar process.
+In fact, user stories are very often rewritten as acceptance tests that describe what the user _should_ see or _should_ be able to do.

-When we think of "testing" we tend to think of something you do *after* you've created something.
-With unit tests, you're encouraged to write the tests *first* before you even start writing actual code.
+When we think of "testing" we tend to think of something you do *after* you've created something, to make sure it works.
+With TDD, you're encouraged to write the tests *first* before you even start writing actual code.

 ## TDD Review